Resources · A.A. Basics

 What is a Sponsor in A.A.?

-A field guide to A.A. sponsorship: what sponsors do, how to find one, and how the relationship carries newcomers through the program.
+A field guide to A.A. sponsorship: what sponsors do, how to find one, and how the relationship works in practice.

 A sunlit table with two empty coffee cups and a notebook between them